trenskow/stream-transcoder.js/README.md

 **FFmpeg based media transcoder that support streaming.**

 ##Introduction
+Flexible media transcoding using FFmpeg.
+Stream media data in and out - converting media on the fly.

-I created this, because the current FFmpeg transcoders for node, lack a lot of features.
-The most dominant one being able to stream in and out of FFmpeg.
+I created this, because the current FFmpeg transcoders for node did not properly support streaming as I needed.

 Along with the [stream-body-parser](https://github.com/trenskow/stream-body-parser), this makes a great companion for doing stuff like this: